QUICK, EASY TO FOLLOW

 • They complete the animal illustration displayed on Lower Half Connect Cards.

-• When matched, connect both halves edge-to-edge to form the entire animal.
+• When matching, connect both halves together (edge-to-edge) to form the entire elongated animal.

 NOTE: